Data-driven discovery of statistically relevant information in quantum simulators: Subsampling error estimation

 This formula is known as the delete-$d$ Jackknife standard error estimator (with stochastic subsampling)~\cite{politis, shao&tu}.

 While formally this method requires $q/N_r\to 0$, $q\to \infty$, and $b\to \infty$ as $N_r\to \infty$ (so that the distribution of the $\vartheta_i$ converges to the sampling distribution of $\vartheta$), in practice the choice of these parameters is problem specific.
 In our analysis, we did not find significant changes for $b\ge 30$.
 Hence, we fixed $b=30$.
-Furthermore, to compute a meaningful statistic on each subsample, we set $q=100$.
+Furthermore, to compute a meaningful statistic on each subsample, we set $q=100$, satisfying at least $q/N_r<1$.

-We used this method as sampling is performed \emph{without} replacement.
+We used this method since sampling is performed \emph{without} replacement.
 This is important as the TWO-NN algorithm used to estimate the $I_d$ works under the assumption of no repetitions among the data points.